shaian-Aot1/760k-Car-Owners-Nationwide-China/README.md

 !pip install pandas
 !pip install googletrans==3.1.0a0
 ```
-Code Overview
+## Code Overview
-1. Translation and Data Loading
+## 1. Translation and Data Loading
 The code first attempts to load the dataset, handling potential encoding issues common with non-UTF-8 files.
 After successfully loading the CSV file, it performs the following tasks:

-Batch Translation: A custom batch translation function joins, translates, and then splits back the data for efficient translation.
+Batch Translation:A custom batch translation function joins, translates, and then splits back the data for efficient translation.
 Empty Column Removal: Any columns containing only empty values are dropped.
 2. Header and Data Translation
 Translates column headers and the first five rows of the DataFrame.